-To date, HCF has provided emergency funding to 16 organizations to immediately address critical needs for vulnerable populations.
-We also recognize that these grants do not address all the needs or all the organizations providing critical services.
-Therefore, we invite applications for funding to provide basic needs related to food security, shelter, hygiene, and others.
+In spring 2020, HCF provided emergency funding to 16 organizations to immediately address critical needs for vulnerable populations related to food security, shelter, hygiene, and others.

-This funding is to support charities working on the frontlines delivering critical services to vulnerable populations affected by quarantine, closures, shortages, access to services, loss of income, or affected by other economic factors.
-It is designed to maintain or expand local capacity to address all aspects of the outbreak as efficiently as possible within the context of supporting gaps not covered by municipal, provincial or federal relief funding.
+This funding supported charities working on the frontlines delivering critical services to vulnerable populations affected by quarantine, closures, shortages, access to services, loss of income, or affected by other economic factors.
+It was designed to maintain or expand local capacity to address all aspects of the outbreak as efficiently as possible within the context of supporting gaps not covered by municipal, provincial or federal relief funding.

 A complete list of grants made in Phases 1 and 2 is provided here.

 Phase 3 – Recovery & rebuilding (Medium- to long-term)